JohnnyBazooka89/StS2ModZeusAncient/README.md

 The mod is available in:
 - English

-English and Korean translations would be welcome.
+Chinese and Korean translations would be welcome.
 Translations for my other mods, Aphrodite, Poseidon, and Dionysus, would also be welcome.

 ## 📦 Dependencies
 - BaseLib version 3.1.3 or newer.